Targets for Flavor-Violating Top Decay: Positivity Constraints on Flavor-Changing Top Quark Interactions

 The optimal bound is obtained by setting

 and reads

 The same bound applies whether the UV is dominated by scalars of vectors.
 Given the various choices we made throughout the derivation, equation~\eqref{eq:sum_rule_DeltaF2} is only a necessary but not a sufficient condition.
-In particular, stronger bounds may apply if one considers sets of Wilson coefficients that involve all three flavors of quarks and leptons simultaneously and if the complex phases of the $\Delta F=1$ coefficients are known.
+In particular, stronger bounds may apply if one considers sets of Wilson coefficients that involve all three flavors of quarks and leptons simultaneously.